slu-soc5050/final-project/docs/present.md

     - SOC 5050 students should avoid the temptation to summarize each of their sources; instead, synthesize the main points of the literature succinctly
 4. a data and methods slide that describes the source of your data and the general techniques you used to produce your analyses,
 5. a *draft* descriptive statistics table as described in the "[Initial Statistics](initial-statistics.html)",
-6. and *draft* plots, including your histogram, q-q plot, and bivariate plot described in the "[Exploratory Data Analysis](/exploratory-data-analysis.html)" section above.
+6. and *draft* plots, including your histogram, q-q plot, and bi-variate plot described in the "[Exploratory Data Analysis](/exploratory-data-analysis.html)" section above.

 Your draft will be graded using the "check" system outlined in the syllabus.